smitjiwani/Ai-Amplify-hackathon/README.md

 Go to bash

 ```
-docker exec -it ai-amplify-hackathon-server-1 bash
+docker exec -it server bash
 ```

 Migrate